-Figure 6-11: Jack Darling Park is a public waterfront park located midway between Southdown Road and Mississauga Road.
+Figure 6-12: Jack Darling Park is a public waterfront park located midway between Southdown Road and Mississauga Road.
 This scenic park provides paths and waterfront trails for pedestrians and cyclists.
-The park is designed with a number of amenities including picnic areas, comfort stations, a splash pad, tennis courts, open space area, a toboggan hill, playgrounds, beaches, trails, and a footpath that leads to Rattray Marsh, a Provincially Significant Wetland.
+The park is designed with a number of amenities including picnic areas, comfort stations, a splash pad, tennis courts, open space area, a toboggan hill, playgrounds, beaches, trails, and a footpath that leads to Rattray Marsh, a Provincially significant coastal wetland.